segmentio/analytics-next/packages/signals/signals-runtime/README.md

 # @segment/analytics-signals-runtime
-Encapsults Signals runtime functionality, in order to share logic between the signals plugins for browser and mobile.
+Encapsulates Signals runtime functionality, in order to share logic between the signals plugins for browser and mobile.

 ### Development
 `yarn build` generate the following artifacts: